python-sge/sge/doc/common/pong.rst

 .. note::

-   Directories are not case-sensitive on all systems (most notably, they are not case-sensitive on Windows), but on POSIX systems in particular (such as Debian and Apple OS X), "data" is different from "Data".
+   Directories are not case-sensitive on all file systems; most notably, NTFS (the file system used by Windows) would treat the directory name "data" as being identical to "Data".
+However, many other file systems, such as those commonly used on Unix and Unix-like operating systems, are case-sensitive.
+On those file systems, "data" is distinct from "Data".
 Because of this, don't get into the habit of capitalizing the names of these folders; it's "data", not "Data", and it's "sounds", not "Sounds".

 Put your three sound effects, which in my case are now named "bounce.wav", "bounce_wall.wav", and "score.wav", into data/sounds.